huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

 	is encoded to the Base64 format.
 Changing this parameter will create a new cluster resource.

 * `multi_az` - (Optional, Bool, ForceNew) Enable multiple AZs for the cluster, only when using HA flavors.
   Changing this parameter will create a new cluster resource.
-This parameter and `masters` are alternative

 * `masters` - (Optional, List, ForceNew) Advanced configuration of master nodes.
 Changing this creates a new cluster.
-  This parameter and `multi_az` are alternative.

 * `eip` - (Optional, String, ForceNew) EIP address of the cluster.
 Changing this parameter will create a new cluster resource.